Flow Computing Podcast Series: Prof. Dr. Jörg Keller on PPU Technology (Episode 1: Introduction to PPU Technology)

 ANTTI MÄKELÄ: Welcome to the Flow Computing podcast.
 Today we'll dive deep into Flow Computing's PPU technology.
 And joining us today is Professor Dr Jörg Keller, professor with the Faculty of Mathematics and Computer Science in FernUniversität in Hagen.
 Professor Keller has done the technical due diligence on Flow’s parallel processing unit PPU.
 Welcome to the show.

 JÖRG KELLER: Hello and good to be here.
 Today we have multi core processors.
-So processors with a largerer number of cores to increase the computing performance.
+So processors with a larger number of cores to increase the computing performance.
 Now for quite some time, those computing cores have all been the same.

 JK: Then some time ago, manufacturers have started to introduce processors with different types of cores like Arm’s big little technology.
 Still all these cores have been independent of each other.
 Now, when we have code that can be parallelized, then it would be nice to have a number of cores that basically do the same and do this without the overhead that we get when each core is rather independent of each other.
 And this is where Flow’s technology comes in and where the PPU cores come in.